southsidedean/using-kubectl-generate-yaml-manifests/README.md

 [Kubernetes: Managing Kubernetes Objects Using Imperative Commands](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/imperative-command/)

+In order to simplify access to the Pods in our `my-nginx-deployment` Deployment, we're going to create a Service:

+***Create a YAML manifest for a Service, named `my-nginx-service`, of type `clusterip`, in the `my-nginx-namespace` namespace, exposed on port 8888, in a file named `my-nginx-service.yaml`.
+Use the `app=my-nginx-deployment` label as a Selector for your Service.***

+**This request has two parts:**

+- Create the Service manifest (`kubectl create service clusterip`)
+- Add a Selector to the Service manifest (`kubectl set selector`)

 The Pods have been labeled with the `app=my-nginx-deployment` label, so you can use that as a Selector for your Service.

+Before you get started, take an inventory of the Services on your cluster.

 List all Services:
 ```bash